junxit/us-congress-bills-114/metadata.md

 - 2015-02-11 — Introduced in House
 - 2015-02-11 — Introduced in House
 - 2015-02-11 — Referred to the House Committee on the Judiciary.
+- 2015-03-16 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2015-03-23 — Subcommittee on the Constitution and Civil Justice Discharged.
+- 2015-03-24 — Committee Consideration and Mark-up Session Held.
+- 2015-03-24 — Ordered to be Reported by Voice Vote.
+- 2015-06-08 — Placed on the Union Calendar, Calendar No. 101.
+- 2015-06-08 — Reported by the Committee on Judiciary.
+H. Rept.
+114-141.
+- 2015-06-08 — Reported by the Committee on Judiciary.
+H. Rept.
+114-141.